Lawrencelwl/NewsApp/README.md

 # newsapp_group9

-A news Flutter project which allow people watch news.
+A news Flutter project which allow people watch news in the app.